cmu-phil/py-tetrad/pytetrad/R/README.md

 g = ts$run_fges()

 Here, position your mouse to right right of the '$' sign and on the keyboard type control-Space.
-This will bring up a list of algorithms you can run, and you can select a different one if you like.
+This will bring up a list of algorithms you can run, and you can select a different algorithm if you like.

 Similarly for tests or scores; you can select different tests or scores.
 There are some considerations.
 Some algorithms use just a score, like FGES; others use just a test, like PC; others still use both a test and a score, like GFCI.
 Also, which test or score you choose will depend on the type of data you have.
 We give examples files 'sample_r_code2.R', 'sample_r_code3.R', and 'sample_r_code4.R', which show how to run a search on continuous, discrete, and mixed continuous/discrete data, respectively.
 If you choose badly, it will tell you.